Paenibacillus: Importance

 Despite the increasing interest in Paenibacillus spp., genomic information of these bacteria is lacking.
-More extensive genome sequencing could provide fundamental insights into pathways involved in complex social behavior of bacteria, and can discover a source of genes with biotechnological potential.
+More extensive genome sequencing could provide fundamental insights into pathways involved in the complex social behavior of bacteria, and could allow scientists to discover a source of genes with biotechnological potential.

 Candidatus Paenibacillus glabratella causes white nodules and high mortality of Biomphalaria glabrata freshwater snails.
 This is potentially important because Biomphalaria glabrata is an intermediate host of schistosomiasis.

 A major challenge in the dairy industry is reducing premature spoilage of fluid milk caused by microbes.
 Paenibacillus is often isolated from both raw and pasteurized fluid milk.
 The most predominant Paenibacillus species isolated is Paenibacillus odorifer.
 Species in the Paenibacillus genus can sporulate to survive the pasteurization of milk and are subsequently able to germinate in refrigerated milk, despite the low temperatures.
 Many bacterial genera have a cold shock response, which involves the production of cold shock proteins that help the cell facilitate global translation recovery.
 Little is currently known about the cold shock response in Paenibacillus compared to other species, but it has been shown that Paenibacillus species contain many genetic elements associated with the cold shock response.
 Paenibacillus odorifer was demonstrated to carry multiple copies of these cold shock associated genetics elements.